 Most of our meals are nominally gluten-free, meaning they have no specific ingredients with gluten, but it’s possible that trace amounts are present.
 We are not a gluten-free kitchen, so our meals are not certified as such.
-In particular, two of our meals do use organic whole grain wheat ingredients: the Madras Curry (uses organic freekeh), and Tex Mex (organic bulgur) savory-bowls.
+In particular, one of our meals does use organic whole grain wheat (bulgur): the Tex Mex savory bowl.
 You can see all of our meals here: https://www.goleafside.com/meals/ Simply click on each meal to see a description, the ingredients, and the basic nutritional information.

 If you have been clinically diagnosed with celiac disease by a licensed medical professional (using blood tests and a biopsy), we advise not using our meals.